mikeroyal/Photogrammetry-Guide/README.md

 [Regard3D](https://www.regard3d.org/) is a free and open source structure-from-motion program.
 It converts photos of an object, taken from different angles, into a 3D model of this object.

+[PhotoCatch](https://apps.apple.com/us/app/photocatch/id1576081762) is the first app for [Apple's Object Capture API](https://developer.apple.com/news/?id=48xhsgu2), enabling anyone to create stunning 3D models in minutes, not days, with no code or 3D experience required.

+[PhotoCatch Desktop](https://www.photocatch.app/desktop) is a Professional photogrammetry workstation for exporting beautiful 3D assets ready for Augmented Reality and Visual Effects.
+It provides performance optimizations for M1 Max and M1 Ultra on MacBook Pro and Mac Studio, so you can process up to 4 3D models at the same time.

+[PhotoCatch Cloud](https://www.photocatch.app/cloud) is a professional service that brings desktop class photogrammetry and 3D editing tools to mobile devices, so you can capture, edit, and share 3D content on-site.
+It Syncs photo capture with your equipment and use Depth Capture so your 3D models stay the same size as the real world objects.

 [Martin](https://martin.maplibre.org/) is a tile server able to generate [vector tiles](https://github.com/mapbox/vector-tile-spec) from large [PostGIS](https://github.com/postgis/postgis) databases on the fly, or serve tiles from [PMTile](https://protomaps.com/blog/pmtiles-v3-whats-new) and [MBTile](https://github.com/mapbox/mbtiles-spec) files.
 Martin optimizes for speed and heavy traffic, and is written in Rust.

 [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js) is an open-source library for publishing maps on your websites or webview based apps.
 Fast displaying of maps is possible thanks to GPU-accelerated vector tile rendering.